Charlotte Divorce LAWYER

 Arbitration is an increasingly common way to resolve contentious issues during divorce proceedings.

-In this approach, an impartial third party makes decisions based on the facts, then makes a ruling that all sides agree upon.
+In this approach, an impartial third party makes decisions based on the facts and then makes a ruling that all sides agree upon.
 Both parties must comply with this decision once it has been handed down.

 While arbitration is like taking your divorce to court, it can sometimes be quicker and cheaper than litigation.
 A lot of divorcing couples take this route, especially those who want to avoid divorce court but still want a legally binding agreement on various issues.

 Our legal team at Warren Family Law is here to help you get the fresh start you deserve.
-We will do everything in our power to make sure your life after divorce looks like what you imagine.
+We will do everything we can to ensure your life after divorce looks like what you imagine.

 Divorce is tough, which is why we work so hard to make it easier on you.
-For compassionate counsel, skilled support, and experienced legal guidance, you can count on us during this difficult time.
+You can count on us for compassionate counsel, skilled support, and experienced legal guidance during this difficult time.
 We serve clients in Mecklenburg, Gaston, Cabarrus, Union, and Iredell Counties.

 FREQUENTLY ASKED QUESTIONS